Krystle Appiah

 Previously Macmillan

-Krystle began her career at Walker Books, working on New York Times-bestselling author Angie Thomas and the Carnegie Medal-longlisted poetry collection Somebody Give This Heart a Pen by Sophia Thakur.
-During her time at Macmillan, Krystle worked on a broad range of children’s books from Sir Lenny Henry’s The Boy with Wings to Padraig Kenny’s The Shadows of Rookhaven, as well as championing new authors and working towards greater diversity and inclusion.
+Krystle began her career at Walker Books, working with New York Times bestselling author Angie Thomas and the Carnegie Medal-longlisted poetry collection Somebody Give This Heart a Pen by Sophia Thakur.
+During her time at Macmillan, Krystle worked on a broad range of children’s books from Sir Lenny Henry’s The Boy with Wings to Padraig Kenny’s The Shadows of Rookhaven, as well as championing new authors and working toward greater diversity and inclusion.

 At The Novelry, Krystle brings her experience as an author and her flair as a publishing editor to our authors’ books to ensure the highest publishing standards.

 Krystle is a Ghanaian writer and screenwriter, born and raised in London.
-She was one of forty writers selected for the London Library’s Emerging Writers Programme.
+She was one of 40 writers selected for the London Library’s Emerging Writers Programme.

 As an editor and an author, Krystle brings a depth of knowledge from both sides of the publishing process.
 Krystle’s first novel Rootless was sold as a six-figure, two-book deal to The Borough Press and was published in the U.K. and the U.S.